Sairyss/domain-driven-hexagon/README.md

 An alternative approach would be publishing a `Domain Event`.
 If executing a command related to one aggregate instance requires additional domain rules to be run on one or more additional aggregates, you can design and implement those side effects to be triggered by Domain Events.
 Propagation of state changes across multiple aggregates within the same domain model can be performed by subscribing to a concrete `Domain Event` and creating as many event handlers as needed.
 This prevents coupling between aggregates.

-When using [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) all events will be stored to the database in a single transaction and then "replayed" on aggregates.

-If _Event Sourcing_ is not used, Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities by saving each event to the database.
+Domain Events may be useful for creating an [audit log](https://en.wikipedia.org/wiki/Audit_trail) to track all changes to important entities by saving each event to the database.
 Read more on why audit logs may be useful: [Why soft deletes are evil and what to do instead](https://jameshalsall.co.uk/posts/why-soft-deletes-are-evil-and-what-to-do-instead).

-All changes done by Domain Events (or by anything else) across multiple aggregates should be saved in a single database transaction to maintain consistency.
+All changes done by Domain Events (or by anything else) across multiple aggregates in a single process should be saved in a single database transaction to maintain consistency.
 Patterns like [Unit of Work](https://www.c-sharpcorner.com/UploadFile/b1df45/unit-of-work-in-repository-pattern/) or similar can help with that.

 **Note**: this project uses custom implementation for publishing Domain Events.
 Reason for not using [Node Event Emitter](https://nodejs.org/api/events.html) or packages that offer an event bus (like [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs)) is that they don't offer an option to `await` for all events to finish, which is useful when making all events a part of a transaction.
 Inside a single process either all changes done by events should be saved, or none of them in case if one of the events fails.